 - Greater lean management benefits

-2. Real-time integration as critical to Factory of the Future’s realization
+2. Real-time integration as critical to the Factory of the Future’s realization

 - Real-time integration allows for multidirectional layouts, modular line setups, sustainable production, organization or smart and collaborative robotics, and Big Data and analytics plans